 This course provides a solid foundation for a career in human resources.
 Many of our graduates also enjoy roles in financial analysis, management, public administration and accountancy, with many using the skills developed at Essex to go into business themselves.

 We provide you with the necessary skills to succeed in modern workplaces, fostering creativity, innovation and ethical awareness to help you tackle the many challenges of the business world.
-In 2018, 80% of our postgraduate taught students were in professional employment or further study within six months of graduating (DLHE 2017).
+93% of our Essex Business School students are in employment or further study (Graduate Outcomes 2020).